BlueprintAttributes/BlueprintAttributes.github.io/slides/slides.md

 A special thank you, from the bottom of my heart, to the following individuals:

-For early testing and providing valuable feedback

-- Metaseven - thank you so much!
+- Metaseven - for early testing and providing valuable feedback, thank you so much!
+- Kite and Drakynfly

-For supporting my rantings and doubts along the way while implementing this plugin (first commit in March 2022, 2 years!)
+For the support along the way while implementing this plugin (first commit in March 2022, 2 years!)

 - OneSilverLeaf
 - Mighteemouse

-Thank you.
+Thank you ❤️

 </div>

----

 <!-- ## Quicker iterations